Ableton/ableton.github.io/link/index.md

 quantization, it is not expected that applications start or stop at the same time.
 Rather every application should start according to its quantum and phase.

+### Link Audio

+Link Audio extends Link with the ability to share audio channels between peers in a Link session.
+This allows applications to not only synchronize tempo, beat, phase, and transport, but also exchange audio streams that can be aligned to the shared Link timeline.

+#### Channels

+A **channel** is a named audio stream that can be announced by one peer and received by one or more peers in a Link session.
+Each channel is identified by a unique **channel ID** that remains stable for the lifetime of that channel.
+Channels also have human-readable names intended for display purposes - these names can change over time, but the channel ID remains constant.

+When a channel is created, it's associated with a specific peer, which also has its own unique peer ID and peer name.
+Multiple channels can be published by the same peer, each with its own channel ID.
+This allows a single application to offer multiple audio streams, such as different instruments, tracks, or buses.

+Channel and peer IDs are persistent identifiers that applications should use for tracking and referencing specific audio streams, while names provide user-friendly labels for display in user interfaces.

+#### Sinks and Sources

+Audio channels are implemented through a sink/source pattern:

+- A **sink** is the publishing side of a channel.
+When an application creates a sink, it announces a new channel to the Link session, making it discoverable by all peers.
+The sink is responsible for capturing audio, converting it to the required format, and transmitting it over the network.
+Importantly, sinks only send data when at least one corresponding source exists - if no one is listening, no network bandwidth is consumed.

+- A **source** is the receiving side.
+When an application creates a source for a specific channel ID, it subscribes to that channel and begins receiving audio buffers as they arrive.
+Multiple peers can create sources for the same channel, allowing one-to-many distribution.
+Sources receive buffers asynchronously via callbacks on Link-managed threads.

+Audio buffers are transmitted as interleaved 16-bit signed integer.
+When commiting a buffer to Link Audio the current timeline is used as a reference to generate the respective buffer timing information.
+When receiving a buffer the receiver's timeline can be used to align the buffer's audio to the local audio.

 ## Link API

 The [Link](https://github.com/Ableton/link) repo contains C++ source code implementing